Preprocessor functions#

 Note

-The mean, sum and rms operations are weighted by the corresponding coordinate bounds.
+The mean, sum and rms operations are weighted by the corresponding coordinate bounds by default.
 For sum, the units of the resulting cube will be multiplied by corresponding coordinate units.

 Collapsed cube.